-RIPE Director Steve Long is the Gutgsell Endowed University Professor of Crop Sciences and Plant Biology at the University of Illinois.
-He is also aprofessor of crop sciences at Lancaster University, UK, and Newton-Abrahams Visiting Professor Elect at Oxford University.
-(Watch a brief video about his work.)
-His expertise ranges from plant molecular biology to in silico crop design and field analyses of the impacts of atmospheric change on food crops.
-Long is also the director of ARPA-E-funded Plants Engineered to Replace Oil in Sugarcane (PETROSS) and Transportation Energy Resource from Renewable Agriculture -Mobile Energy-Crop Phenotyping Platform (TERRA-MEPP) as well as co-director ofWater Efficient Sorghum Technologies(WEST).
+RIPE Director Steve Long is the Ikenberry Endowed Chair of Plant Biology and Crop Sciences at the University of Illinois.
+He is also aprofessor of crop sciences at Lancaster University in the United Kingdom, and Newton-Abrahams Visiting Professor Elect at Oxford University.
+Steve's research has increased our understanding of how global climate change is affecting plants and is helping to inform approaches to increase crop yields by improving the efficiency of photosynthesis.
+His expertise ranges from plant molecular biology to in silico crop design and field analyses of the impacts of atmospheric change on crops.
+Steve is also the director of ARPA-E-funded Plants Engineered to Replace Oil in Sugarcane (PETROSS) and Transportation Energy Resource from Renewable Agriculture -Mobile Energy-Crop Phenotyping Platform (TERRA-MEPP) as well as co-director ofWater Efficient Sorghum Technologies(WEST).
 He served as deputy director of the BP-funded Energy Biosciences Institute(EBI) until 2012.